HMS Sibyl (P217): Far East

 On being transferred to operate in the Pacific in early 1945, Sibyl continued to cause losses to enemy shipping.
 The first Far East patrol was spent around the Andaman Islands and south of Singapore in the Malacca Strait.
 She sank a number of Japanese vessels with gunfire and scuttling charges in the Malacca Straits, and was strafed by aircraft and depth charged three times after these successful attacks.

 Sibyl was the first British submarine to surface in Singapore harbour after the Japanese surrendered.
 She operated out of Trincomalee, Ceylon from the depot ship HMS Forth.

 After the atom bombs were dropped on Japan, Louis Mountbatten, Supreme Commander in the Far East wanted the surrender signed in Singapore and called for the fleet to be there.
 HMS Sibyl had been in the harbour the longest so her men were invited to the ceremony, which was held aboard HMS Sussex.
 The mainly British and Australian prisoners of war held in Changi jail by the Japanese were released and taken on board the British ships and fed corned beef sandwiches and hot tea, as they were in terrible condition.
-It was noted that the entire harbour smelled of freshly baked bread for several days as the numerous ship's galleys were put to the task of feeding the starving prisoners of war.
+It was noted that the entire harbour smelt of freshly baked bread for several days as the numerous ship's galleys were put to the task of feeding the starving prisoners of war.